 formal process in which health care providers work together with patients and families to ensure accurate medication information is communicated across transitions of care.
 For further information go to the Institute for Safe Medication Practices Canada website

-A medical directive is an order for a procedure or series of procedures that may be implemented for a patient when specific conditions are met and specific circumstances exist.
+an order for a procedure or series of procedures that may be implemented for a patient when specific conditions are met and specific circumstances exist.

 medical staff who do diagnostic imaging tests (such as x-rays and scans) and give radiation therapy treatments